nkamatam/Exams/Welcome file.md

 		* Allows you to pay a fixed  rate by the hour(or by the second) with no commitment.
 		* depends on the type of instance as well.
 Rate by the second presently only available for linux instances.
 May soon be introduced for Win as well
 	* Reserved instancess:
 		* Make a resercvation with Amazon.
-Contract can be 1 or 3 years in length
+Contract can be 1 or 3 years in length.
+		* May have to pay partly up front or entirely upfront.
+Price lower than hourly instances.
+		*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODM5Mzg2NDE5LC0xNjk0NDc0MjYzXX0=
+eyJoaXN0b3J5IjpbLTE4NzYwNDM3OTIsLTE2OTQ0NzQyNjNdfQ
+==
 -->